 Knowing when and how to weigh yourself can help you overcome the worry that comes with weight fluctuations.
 Here are some tips to get you started:

-If you’re trying to monitor weight fluctuations, it’s important to have a high quality scale that measures your weight accurately.
-Make sure the scale is able to measure small changes in weight – if yours can’t do this, then there’s no point using it.
+If you’re trying to monitor weight fluctuations, it’s important to have a high-quality scale that measures your weight accurately.
+Make sure the scale can measure small changes in weight – if yours can’t do this, there’s no point using it.

-Weigh Yourself At The Same Time Everyday
+Weigh Yourself at the Same Time Every Day

-Your fluid intake and sodium levels play a big part in how much you weigh, so if you change the times when you step on the scale each day, it won’t provide accurate results (9).
+Your fluid intake and sodium levels play a big part in how much you weigh, so if you change the times when you step on the scale each day, you won’t get consistent results (10).

 Wear Minimal Clothing

 Whenever possible, try to weigh yourself without wearing any clothes at all.
 The extra weight of your clothing will throw off your body weight by approximately 1 – 5 pounds, depending on what type of clothing you’re wearing.

 If you need to wear something that is light and airy for hygienic purposes, keep a relatively small towel nearby so you can subtract the weight of the towel from your calculation.

 You should also avoid weighing yourself immediately after a shower – give yourself some time before you step onto the scale.
 This way, all excess water will be absorbed into your skin and you’ll get a more accurate reading.